Cha Eun-woo’s Biggest Crisis: $13.8M Tax Scandal Explained

 • Ministry of National Defense: Reports say the ministry is even removing him from recent military promo materials.

-This rapid “erasure” shows just how serious the situation is.
-In Korea, brands don’t wait for a court date—they distance themselves the moment criminal charges become a possibility.
+These rapid steps show just how serious the situation is.
+In Korea, brands don’t wait for a court date, they distance themselves the moment criminal charges become a possibility.

 Legal Stakes and Potential Charges